fossasia/susi.ai/desktop.rst

 ***********
-Desktop APP
+Desktop Application
 ***********

-How to use the desktop APP
+How to use the Desktop App
 ==========================

 - To use any feature of the PSLab Desktop application first follow these 2 steps: